 Planning a visit to Cabo, Mexico?
 This travel guide covers everything you need to know – including what to pack, things to do, where to stay, and more!

 Cabo San Lucas and San Jose del Cabo make up “Los Cabos,” a resort corridor with exclusive beaches, preserved natural spaces, and an adventurous nightlife.
-If you’re planning a trip to this luxury destination (and you should!), here’s everything you need to know to get started:
+If you’re planning a trip to this luxury destination (and you should!), here’s everything you need to know to get started.

 Transportation in Cabo

 Typically, it’s easiest to fly into the Los Cabos airport (SJD) unless you are already in Mexico.
 Some hotels offer shuttle service to and from the airport, but to really see the best of Cabo, you’ll want to rent a car.
-We have found the best rental car prices on RentalCars.com, which searches all of the rental car agencies.

 Keep in mind that liability insurance is mandatory when renting a car in Mexico.
-Loss Damage Wavier (or collision damage) is not mandatory, but before you decline this insurance, make sure your auto insurance or credit card insurance will cover you in Mexico.
+Loss Damage Waiver (or collision damage) is not mandatory, but before you decline this insurance, make sure your auto insurance or credit card insurance will cover you in Mexico.